ibm-cloud-docs/FileStorage/accessing-file-storage-ubuntu.md

 {: toc-services=""}
 {: toc-completion-time="1h"}

-Use these instructions to connect an Ubuntu Linux&reg;-based {{site.data.keyword.cloud}} Compute instance to a Network file system (NFS) share.
+Use these instructions to connect an Ubuntu Linux&reg;-based {{site.data.keyword.cloud}} Compute instance to a Network File System (NFS) share.
 For more information about how to order {{site.data.keyword.filestorage_full}}, see the [Getting started](/docs/FileStorage?topic=FileStorage-getting-started) tutorial.
 {: shortdesc}

 First, make sure that the host that is to access the {{site.data.keyword.filestorage_short}} volume is authorized.